 Co-op members have control over their shopping options, access to better quality food for less money (or for free) and an opportunity to collaborate and organise locally with friends and neighbours.

-The project is in its infancy.
-The first co-op is not yet operational.
+Cooperation Town started in late 2019 and is still in its early stages.
 But we are confident that by working as a network we can make it happen.

 You can support the project through donating money via PayPal to https://paypal.me/thetrimmings.